English Français

 ...

-# Create the instance of TCalClass:
+# Create the instance of TCalClass

-cal = Calibration.TCalClass() # Constructor is discussed later-on
+cal = Calibration.TCalClass() # Constructor is discussed later on

-# Define the Least-Square distance
+# Define the least squares distance

-cal.setDistanceAndReference("LS", tdsRef, "ref_var1:ref_var2", "ref_out1")
+cal.setDistance("LS", tdsRef, "ref_var1:ref_var2", "ref_out1")

 XI.2.2.2.
-Creating its own distance function
+Creating its own distance or likelihood function

 XI.2.2.3.
-Options usable for every distance function
+Available options for every distance and likelihood function

 # import rootlogon to get Calibration namesppace